GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/5_Evaluating_pggb_output.md

 ???
 "Generate graph 2D visualization using gfaestus"

     https://github.com/chfi/gfaestus
-    once you have it installed, you can use the following common to generate a graph 2D visulization
+    once you have it installed, you can use the following command to generate 2D visulization for a graph

     ```bash
     gfaestus ${x}.gfa ${x}.gfa.tsv